NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/scripting_intro.rst

     import gnome
     model = gnome.model.Model()

-.. note:: Working with dates and times
+.. admonition:: Working with dates and times

     Internally, ``GNOME`` uses the python standard library ``datetime`` and ``timedelta`` functions.
 In most cases, you can pass objects of these types into ``GNOME``.
 But for scripting convience, most places that take a datetime object will also accept a ISO 8601 string, such as: "2015-01-01T12:15:00"